How do we teach geography at Nova and why has this approach been chosen?

 |Children pose real questions and determine what information is needed to answer the questions.||Children gather information.
 They use a range of geographic skills and fieldwork techniques (e.g. tables, diagrams, maps and excursions) to retrieve information.||Children select information they need to answer their question.
 They analyse and draw conclusions from the fieldwork data.||Children communicate their findings.
 They present the fieldwork data using graphs, diagrams or maps and||Children reflect on their geographical enquiry process.|

-Our Geographers begin in Key Stage 1 by using fieldwork and observation skills alongside maps and atlases focusing on their locality before comparing it to other locations around the world.
+Our geographers continue their learning journey Key Stage 1 by using fieldwork and observation skills alongside maps and atlases focusing on their locality before comparing it to other locations around the world.
 Children develop knowledge about the world, the United Kingdom and their locality.
 They develop basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their awareness.

 In Key Stage Two, children extend their locational and place knowledge to include Europe, North America and South America.
 Children develop knowledge of the location and characteristics of a range of the world’s most significant human and physical features.